Ann-Anahit/GuessColors/README.md

 ## Project

-The aim of this project is to:
+The aim of this project:

 - The primary goal is to provide players with an enjoyable gaming experience.
 The game offers a simple yet engaging activity that can be entertaining for people of various ages.
 - Through gameplay, players can learn about color combinations and color mixing.
 It's a fun way to explore basic concepts of color theory and understand how different colors interact with each other.